What is the Society for Natural Sciences?

 The Society for Natural Sciences is a professional network aimed to promote the awareness of inter-/multi-disciplinary activity, which is increasingly becoming of the utmost importance for scientific advancement.
 The Society is a member of the Science Council.

 Many of the technical issues of sustainability in energy and material resources and their distribution that are now faced by society are interdisciplinary; natural scientists are in the vanguard of scientists who can cross disciplines to help tackle these problems and contribute to a better life for all.

 What does the Society do?

-- Provides information about courses, opportunities and general information for Natural Science.
+- The Society provides information about courses, opportunities and general information for Natural Science.

-- Supports and delivers outreach activities for schools
+- We support and deliver outreach activities for schools.

-- Holds an annual conference for undergraduate and post-graduate taught students to network across the UK and beyond.
+- The Society holds an annual conference for undergraduate and post-graduate taught students to network across the UK and beyond.